llvm/llvm-project/llvm/docs/LangRef.rst

    index type in a signed sense (``mul nsw``).
  * The successive addition of each offset (without adding the base address) does not wrap the pointer index type in a signed sense (``add nsw``).
- * The successive addition of the current address, truncated to the index type and interpreted as an unsigned number, and each offset, interpreted as a signed number, does not wrap the index type.
+ * The successive addition of the current address, truncated to the pointer index type and interpreted as an unsigned number, and each offset, interpreted as a signed number, does not wrap the pointer index type.

 For ``nuw`` (no unsigned wrap):